 Today, pipes are one of the most popular devices for smoking cannabis flower thanks to their wide availability, ease of use, affordable prices, as well as the variety of types, colors, and styles.
 While pipes are widely used and sold, they haven’t been without legal controversy.

 In 2003, the U.S. Department of Justice set up a sting operation nicknamed Operation Pipe Dreams, which targeted dozens of glassblowers across the country — most prominently among them pop culture icon and cannabis advocate Tommy Chong — and charged them with “trafficking of illegal drug paraphernalia.”
 The resulting sentences, including Chong’s 9-month jail sentence, and surrounding controversy inspired the next generation of glassblowers and sparked a resurgence of American pipe making that continues today.

 Types of Pipes

 There are a wide variety of types of pipes, including hand pipes, one-hitters, steamrollers, and even crafted pipes inspired by literature and motion pictures.

-Hand bowls are most commonly made out of glass, although metal and wood options are also available.
+Hand pipes are most commonly made out of glass, although metal and wood forms are also available.

-One-hitters, which were traditionally called chillums, are small pipes, typically a length of 2-4 inches, or 5-10 centimeters, shaped like a tube with a mouthpiece on one end and a small opening for cannabis flower at the other.
+One-hitters, which were also called chillums, are small pipes, typically 2–4 inches, or 5–10 centimeters, long and shaped like a tube with a mouthpiece on one end and a small opening for cannabis flower on the other.

 These pipes are called one-hitters because the amount of cannabis they can hold often is small — the equivalent of one hit.